-A school's interim target for the English language proficiency goal will be based on the percentage of EL students making "acceptable progress" toward English language acquisition based on the students' performance on the WIDA ACCESS for ELLs.
+A school's interim target for the English language proficiency goal will be based on the percentage of EL students making "acceptable progress" toward English language acquisition based on the students'

+performance on the State ELP assessment.
 A table illustrating progress toward ELP for an EL student based on his/her starting point is included in Appendix A.